evanplaice/evanplaice.com/content/projects/projects.md

       <li>WinForms (really sucky UI)</li>
       <li>Visual Studio 2008 Pro</li>
       <li>Windows XP Pro</li>
-      <li>MS SQL</li>
+      <li>MS SQL (database)</li>
       <li>NUnit (testing)</li>
-      <li>SharpPcap/Packet.Net (low-level networking library)</li>
+      <li>SharpPcap/Packet.Net (low-level networking lib)</li>
       <li>Subversion (SCM)</li>
       <li>MediaWiki (wiki)</li>
     </ul>
   </div>
 </div>

-You may ask, what was my co-developer doing the whole time.
+You may ask, what was my co-developer doing the whole time?
 A lot actually.
-He designed and developed: the dynamic 2D map plot that displays radio stations and runways; The data middle-layer in the main application, consisting of hundreds of data symbols; as well as about 75 pages of UI.
+He designed and developed: the dynamic 2D map plot that displays radio stations and runways; the main application's data middle-layer, consisting of hundreds of data symbols; as well as about 75-80 pages of UI.

 I have some pretty massive brass ones but -- even by my standards -- the project was a massive risk.
 At one point, there was a 3 1/2 stretch where I slept on the floor of my office and worked 18-20 hours/day.

 All in all, we delivered on-time and met our SLA of 99.9% uptime over a 3 month period.
 Not bad for a rookie.

+**Motivations:**

+Money (ie 250K revenue), a challenge, a great learning experience.
+The first one paid for all the development and R&D costs.
+If my Father hadn't passed, we could have sold more integrations at a huge profit.